Candace-Williford/candace-williford.github.io/_posts/2018-2-1-middleware-and-controllers.md

 When the action is handled it will either get returned as a response to some other service such as a REST API, or it will get rendered into a view as HTML.
 I will write about that next week after I go through some more of the course.
 I will also be talking about models and integrating with Entity Framework.
 I don't have a lot of experience with Entity Framework so it will be really nice to check that out.
 It will also be interesting to get SQL Server up and running on my system because I'm actually on Ubuntu right now.

-I'm also going to try and get a theme on my blog this weekend.
-I've got one picked out that I like, I've just had trouble finding the time to do so stay tuned for that!
+I'm also going to try and get a theme on my blog soon.
+I've got one picked out that I like, I've just had trouble finding the time to do it so stay tuned for that!

 <cite>
 Anderson, R., Michaelis, M., Smith, S., Roth, D., & Latham, L. (2018, January 11).
 Configuration in ASP.NET Core App.
 Retrieved January 31, 2018, from https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration